preloadFOOD_CANADIAN_LOBSTER_ROLL_HOT_DOG

 With an impressive coastline, the cuisine of Canada is permeated with some of the best seafood in the world.
 Ranging from smoked Atlantic salmon to the more decadent East Coast lobster, you’ll be spoilt for choice.
 It’s therefore not surprising that one of the favourite Canadian rolls involves seafood: the Nova Scotia lobster roll.
 Even though the first listings of this delicious roll appear on a menu in a restaurant in Connecticut in the 1920s, lobster in a bun is thought to have been served by fishers in New England as early as the 1890s.

 However, it didn’t become popular until 1993, when the McLobster was born.
 Now, you can’t go anywhere in Nova Scotia without finding this popular Canadian food.
-If you can’t get enough of it or don’t know where to start, check out the Nova Scotia Lobster Trail; it details all the impressive spots, around 45 of them, where you can indulge to your fill.
+If you can’t get enough of it or don’t know where to start, check out the Nova Scotia Lobster Trail.
+It details all the impressive spots, around 45 of them, where you can indulge.

 Montreal style bagels on a plate with cream cheese and coffee